slaclab/lume-model-deployment-template/README.md

 5. A GitHub Actions workflow is already configured for your repository.
 It will build and push your Docker image to the GitHub Container Register under `slaclab` upon pushing to the `main` branch, and update the deployment file with the latest image tag.
-6. For the initial deployment, you will need someone with access to the Kubernetes cluster to help set up the deployment.
+6. For the initial deployment, you will need someone with access to the Kubernetes cluster to help set up the initial deployment if you don't have vcluster access yet.
 Once your project repo is set up, create a new issue in your repo and tag the team for assistance.
 7. After the initial setup, you can obtain vcluster access and manage and update your deployment using `kubectl` commands.
 8. Update the deployment as needed using `copier update`.